yumpass/ScientificProgramming/README.md

 4. **Run Visualization:**
    Use `src/visualization/visualization.py` or provided Jupyter notebooks to produce plots (saved in `/results/figures/`).

-5. **Jupyter Notebooks:**
-   For step-by-step demonstrations, open and run any notebook in `src/notebooks/`.

 ---

 ## 🛠️ Methods Summary